bishless/static-tpa/README.md

 ## Making Changes

-The site is built from CodeKit's .kit extension of HTML.
+The site is built from [CodeKit](https://codekitapp.com/)'s [.kit](https://codekitapp.com/help/kit/) extension of HTML.
 This was chosen for its offer of variables and partials.

 CodeKit will build the site w/ little effort but it is not required.
 There are several compilers available for node, grunt, gulp, etc. (See [.kit compilers](https://npms.io/search?q=codekit))

+### So much CSS

+- [ ] Remove reliance on Stargazer/Dart #someday

+### Those SVGs

+_For future me that forgets how/why the SVGs are used the way they are on this build..._

+SVGs from Illustrator or Sketch get optimized by CodeKit into the `/dist` directory.
+I then manually copy that optimized SVG code into new `_svg-<filename>.kit` partials to `@import` into other .kit files.
+Somewhat tedious, but seems to work well for reusing them across different pages/partials.

 ## Form Processing